ProfessionalsAllan J. Arffa

 A Partner in the Paul, Weiss Litigation Department for over 25 years, Co-Chair of the firm’s Litigation Department for six years, a member of the firm's Management Committee and currently Chair of the firm’s Partnership Committee, Allan Arffa is a highly experienced trial lawyer and general commercial litigator, with a long and successful track record, making him a “go-to” trial lawyer for high profile clients in their most significant litigations.

 Allan handles securities, media and entertainment, bankruptcy, insurance, employment and other commercial matters in State and Federal courts, as well as in arbitration settings, throughout the country.
 Most recently, Allan achieved a string of major victories for Paramount Pictures, Aurora Bank and Bank of New York Mellon, the first two after trials where he served as lead trial counsel, and the last prior to trial.

+Allan was recently inducted into the American College of Trial Lawyers, a prestigious honor that recognized his long history of excellence as a trial lawyer.
 In addition, he is consistently ranked in U.S. News & World Report as one of the “Best Lawyers” for both Commercial Litigation and Media Law.

 Allan is also currently the Co-Chair of the Investment Funds Litigation practice group in the firm’s Litigation Department.

 Allan has participated in numerous trials and hearings in State and Federal courts, bankruptcy courts and arbitration settings, in nearly all of which he has served as lead trial counsel.